City of Bayswater

-'What is the person's date of birth (or age last birthday)?'
+'What is the person's date of birth or age?'

-Analysis of the service age groups of City of Belmont in 2011 compared to EMRC area shows that there was a lower proportion of people in the younger age groups (0 to 17 years) and a higher proportion of people in the older age groups (60+ years).
+Analysis of the service age groups of City of Bayswater in 2016 compared to EMRC area shows that there was a lower proportion of people in the younger age groups (0 to 17 years) and a higher proportion of people in the older age groups (60+ years).

-The major differences between the age structure of City of Belmont and EMRC area were:
+The major differences between the age structure of City of Bayswater and EMRC area were:

 - A larger percentage of 'Young workforce (25 to 34)' (18.4% compared to 15.8%)

 - A larger percentage of 'Seniors (70 to 84)' (8.5% compared to 7.4%)